oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-common-design-patterns-part-2---example/rule.md

 ---

-​Appropriate use of design patterns can ensure your code is maintainable.
+Appropriate use of design patterns can ensure your code is maintainable.

 Always code against an interface rather than a concrete implementation.
 Use dependency injection to control which implementation the interface uses.